Dementia and sexual relationships

 Sometimes understanding the changes in behaviour can help you accept and adjust to them.

-A person with dementia can have difficulty expressing their needs and feelings and their behaviour can be a sign these needs aren’t being met.
+A person with dementia can find it hard to express their needs and feelings.
+Their behaviour can be a sign these needs aren’t being met.

-If someone with dementia is behaving in a sexually inappropriate way, consider whether they:
+If someone with dementia is showing unsuitable sexual behaviour, consider whether they:

 - might have an infection